info441-wi21/course_info/README.md

 ### Calculation of Final Grades

 Canvas tracks grades on a percentage scale, but the UW requires us to convert those to a 4.0 scale when reporting grades at the end of the course.
-I will use [this standard conversion chart](https://faculty.washington.edu/dlsinfo/grading/grade-conversion-chart.pdf) to convert your percentage grade to the 4.0 scale.
+We will use [iSchool's standard grading scheme](https://canvas.uw.edu/courses/721562/pages/ischool-standard-grading-scheme) to convert your percentage grade to the 4.0 scale.
 Fractional percentages will be rounded using normal numeric rounding rules before conversion.